Introduction to Newark, New Jersey

 Newark, located in northeastern New Jersey, just 8 miles west of New York City, is the largest city in the state.
 Settled in 1666, Newark was an important site in the Revolutionary War and developed as a transportation and manufacturing center after the war.
 The development of canals and railroads accelerated industrial growth, with beer, jewelry and leather goods among the leading industries.
 The city was a shipbuilding center during World War I and a popular center for jazz music in the middle of the 20th century.

 The New Jersey Performing Arts Center downtown, opened in 1997, offers great acoustics for musical performances of all kinds, from orchestras to hip hop.
 The Newark Museum has fine collections of American and international art.
-A new Smithsonian-affiliated Museum of African-American music is scheduled to be built in Newark's Lincoln Park neighborhood in 2006.
+A Smithsonian-affiliated Museum of African-American music was built in Newark's Lincoln Park neighborhood in 2006.
 For additional cultural and entertainment attractions, New York City is just minutes away and Philadelphia is just over an hour away.

 Newark Sports and Leisure